adoumasseo/printf/README.md

 Sarcasm is lost in print
-Print some money and give it to us for the rain forests The negative is the equivalent of the composer's score, and the print the performance Print is the sharpest and the strongest weapon of our party The flood of print has turned reading into a process of gulping rather than savoring
+Print some money and give it to us for the rain forests The negative is the equivalent of the composer's score, and the print the performance It's depressing when you're still around and your albums are out of print Print is the sharpest and the strongest weapon of our party The flood of print has turned reading into a process of gulping rather than savoring